 \item[(iii).]
 Media with $\min_{\xi\in\mathbb{R}}\Delta(\xi^2)=-\infty$:

 with $\gamma_2>0$;

-with $\gamma_2\leq 0$. \end{itemize} Among them, we show the contours of $\mu_+^2(z^2)$ for media (II) and (VI), both of which imply $\gamma_2>0$, in Figure~\ref{fig:bc}.
-Clearly, they cross the positive real axis, which cannot be served as their branch cuts.
+with $\gamma_2\leq 0$. \end{itemize} Among them, we show the contours of $\mu_+^2(z^2)$ for media (II) and (VI) with $\gamma_2>0$, in Figure~\ref{fig:bc}.
+Clearly, they cross the positive real axis, which cannot serve as their branch cuts.